-BSc (Hons) (LSE), PCLL (HKU), Collaborative Practitioner
+BSc (Hons) (LSE), PCLL (HKU), Collaborative Practitioner Barrister-at-Law, Hong Kong (2014)

-Shaphan is a barrister and mediator specialising in family and commercial litigation.
+Shaphan is a barrister and mediator specialising in family and commercial litigation at Pantheon Chambers.
 He is an expert on matrimonial finance and child law, a co-author of Hong Kong Family Court Practice (2ed), and contributor to Archbold and the White Book.
 He is the co-author and Editor of the English edition of 'Duxbury Etc'.